 and all the exotic animals and amusement park rides now gone, the property once known as Neverland Ranch is ready for its next chapter.

-Many, many years after the King of Pop stopped calling it home, the sprawling property once known as Neverland Ranch has finally found a new resident.
+Many, many years after the King of Pop stopped calling it home, the sprawling property has a new owner.

 back in 2015, the iconic property finally sold at the end of 2020 for only a fraction of its ambitious asking price.